Nuclease

-A nuclease (also archaically known as nucleodepolymerase or polynucleotidase) is an enzyme capable of cleaving the phosphodiester bonds between nucleotides of nucleic acids.
-Nucleases variously effect single and double stranded breaks in their target molecules.
+In biochemistry, a nuclease (also archaically known as nucleodepolymerase or polynucleotidase) is an enzyme capable of cleaving the phosphodiester bonds that link nucleotides together to form nucleic acids.
+Nucleases variously affect single and double stranded breaks in their target molecules.
 In living organisms, they are essential machinery for many aspects of DNA repair.
 Defects in certain nucleases can cause genetic instability or immunodeficiency.
 Nucleases are also extensively used in molecular cloning.

 There are two primary classifications based on the locus of activity.
 Exonucleases digest nucleic acids from the ends.
 Endonucleases act on regions in the middle of target molecules.
 They are further subcategorized as deoxyribonucleases and ribonucleases.
 The former acts on DNA, the latter on RNA.

 History

 In the late 1960s, scientists Stuart Linn and Werner Arber isolated examples of the two types of enzymes responsible for phage growth restriction in Escherichia coli (E. coli) bacteria.
 One of these enzymes added a methyl group to the DNA, generating methylated DNA, while the other cleaved unmethylated DNA at a wide variety of locations along the length of the molecule.
 The first type of enzyme was called a "methylase" and the other a "restriction nuclease".
 These enzymatic tools were important to scientists who were gathering the tools needed to "cut and paste" DNA molecules.
 What was then needed was a tool that would cut DNA at specific sites, rather than at random sites along the length of the molecule, so that scientists could cut DNA molecules in a predictable and reproducible way.

 An important development came when H.O.
 Smith, K.W.
 Wilcox, and T.J.
 Kelly, working at Johns Hopkins University in 1968, isolated and characterized the first restriction nuclease whose functioning depended on a specific DNA nucleotide sequence.
 Working with Haemophilus influenzae bacteria, this group isolated an enzyme, called HindII, that always cut DNA molecules at a particular point within a specific sequence of six base pairs.
 They found that the HindII enzyme always cuts directly in the center of this sequence (between the 3rd and 4th base pairs).